-Tip: Don't include the hashtag (#) from your anchor link.
+Tip: Don't include the page slug or hashtag from your anchor link.

-When using different tags, add the unique ID to the first tag the way you did in Step 2 above, using the format id=“word” but replacing word with your unique ID.
+When using different tags, add the unique ID the way you did in Step 4:

-- Add text and an anchor link to the page or footer as described Step 1.
+- Add text and an anchor link to the page or footer as described Step 1 through Step 3.
 You may want to use "Back to top" as the text, and #top as your unique ID.